bahrus/carbon-copy/README.md

 [Full Screen Demo](https://rawgit.com/bahrus/carbon-copy/master/demo/index.html)

-Note that there are other client-side include web components you may want to compare this one with -- e.g. github's [include-fragment-element](https://github.com/github/include-fragment-element) and [Juicy's juicy-html](https://www.webcomponents.org/element/Juicy/juicy-html) or [xtal-fetch](https://www.webcomponents.org/element/bahrus/xtal-fetch) if carbon-copy doesn't meet your needs.

 Copy a template inside a DOM node.

 ## b-c-c [TODO]

-For basic functionality, referemce carbon-copy/b-c-c.js and use element name:  b-c-c.
+For basic functionality, reference carbon-copy/b-c-c.js and use element name:  b-c-c.
 It just clones the source template into the shadowDOM or innerHTML of the element (depending on the value of the noshadow attribute).

 Syntax: